Safety Tips – Part 3: The Field Service Winter Safety Prep List

-- Include things like: emergency flares, blankets, extra clothing, water and snacks.
+- Include things like emergency flares, blankets, extra clothing, water, and snacks.

-- Have technology solutions installed and/or tools customized that can ensure your workers safety such as panic alert buttons, working alone timers and capture GPS location coordinates.
+- Have technology solutions installed and/or tools customized that can ensure your workers’ safety such as panic alert buttons, working alone timers, and capture GPS location coordinates.

 - Avoid cotton and down.

-- Goggles may be necessary to protect from cold related eye damage.
+- Goggles may be necessary to protect from cold-related eye damage.

-- Toques, gloves, mittens, glove liners, socks, spare socks, gaiters, balaclavas; protecting extremities needs to be a priority.
+- Toques, gloves, mittens, glove liners, socks, spare socks, gaiters, and balaclavas; protecting extremities needs to be a priority.